 Self-Acceptance: Start Here to Find True Leadership

 Leadership starts from inside.
-Accepting ourselves and the full range of our faults and magnificence is the bedrock of authentic presence, which allows us to lead from within.
+A huge part of this is self-acceptance and growth — learning how to accept ourselves and the full range of our faults and magnificence is the bedrock of authentic presence, which allows us to lead from within.

-The core belief that underpins all the Co-Active philosophy and which supports our leadership development, is that everyone, without exception, is naturally creative, resourceful and whole.
-This is especially true of you – the person sitting in the seat reading this blog post.
+The core belief that underpins the Co-Active philosophy and supports our leadership development is that everyone, without exception, is naturally creative, resourceful and whole.
+This is especially true of you — the person sitting in the seat reading this blog post.

 Each of the four words is important.